PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 ```

 2. **Install Python**:
-Ensure Python 3.10 or newer is installed on your VPS.
+Ensure Python 3.11 is installed on your VPS.
 You can install Python by executing:

 ```bash
     sudo apt-get install python3-pip -y
 ```

-3. **Install Git**:
+1. **Install Git**:
 Git is necessary for cloning the Snapshotter Lite repository.
 Install it using:

 ```bash